SprengerT/scint_thth/README.md

 # scint_thth

 ## General
 This is a graphical interface for the analysis of theta-theta diagrams.
 Example data and specifications are included.
+They match the data described in arXiv:2008.09443.
+However, the large size of this data set slows the interface dramatically.

 ## Prerequisites
 The script is ment to be executed with Python3.
 Python2 compatibility is not tested.
 The following non-standard python packages are needed: